BrajBliss/netflixClone/README.md

 Use `npm i firebase@8.7.1`

+### Tokens
-### If you are using full token @ `Bearer accessToken` then make sure to replace your accessToken everytime you log in using the loginApi otherwise you will not be authorized
+If you are using full token @ `Bearer accessToken` then make sure to replace your accessToken everytime you log in using the loginApi otherwise you will not be authorized

 ### In `.env` file inside server, put